RightsandWrongsgit/12-factor-demo/README.md

 Sometimes you might question where Git is pulling its information and it it is set up correctly.
 To see where it is pulling from run

 `git config --list --show-origin`

+### Copy and Paste Across Screen Shared Connection -
+You will find at times you may benefit from being able to copy code from your local machine to another to which you have made a Screen Shared connection.
+You have another machine that shows up under locations in your 'Finder' and you see it listed as a location.
+You have right clicked on the other machine and requested to Screen Share it.
+This allows you to look at the files on the other machine and even move from directory to directory as you browse them.
+But sometimes you find a section of code that you want to copy and then bring it over to your local machine and paste it into another file you have open there.
+When you do the paste, what you thought should be in the clipboard isn't and either empty or whatever you had last copied locally is pasted.
+The copy-paste across machines doesn't seem to be working.
+All you need to do is go to the machine where you have the 'Screen
+Sharing' open and move right on it's menu to the 'edit' button, pulling down the list, click on the 'Use Shared Clipboard' option and you will be all set.